lenskit/lkpy/docs/data.rst

 .. versionchanged:: 2024.1
-    The :class:`Dataset` class was introduced and replaces the Pandas data frames that were passed to algorithms in the past.
+    The new :class:`Dataset` class replaces the Pandas data frames that were passed to algorithms in the past.
+It also subsumes the old support for producing sparse matrices from rating rames.

 .. _data-model: